sisap-challenges/sisap-challenges.github.io/2026/evaluation.md

-# Submission Details for SISAP 2026 Indexing Challenge
+# Submission Archive and Evaluation Workflow for SISAP 2026

-Below you will find all the details you need to get started.

-**Quick Checklist**
+The SISAP 2026 challenge is closed.
+Final results are available in the [leaderboard](/sisap26-leaderboard/).
+This page documents the submission workflow and evaluation setup used during the challenge.

+**Workflow Used During the Challenge**

 - Pre-register your team via GitHub.
 - Register your team in TIRA.